Open Enrollment 2025: Everything You Need to Know

 Go Virtual

 To navigate open enrollment efficiently this year, consider offering a virtual “benefits cafe.”
-Invite employees to pour themselves a cup of coffee at home and listen in on a Zoom, Google Hangout, Webex, or Webinar meeting.
+Invite employees to pour themselves a cup of coffee at home and listen in on a Zoom, Google Meet, Webex, or Webinar meeting.
 Encourage employees to consider any health or relationship changes during the year before selecting benefits.
 Use this time to discuss changes and steps needed to make informed elections.

 Go Paperless